AndreaPrestia/Felis/README.md

 # ![Alt text](Felis.jpg)
-A light-weight message broker totally written in .NET based on HTTP3/QUIC and JSON.
+A light-weight message broker totally written in .NET based on HTTP and JSON.

 The **Felis** project contains the logic for dispatching, storing and validating messages.
 It stores the messages in a **LiteDB** database.